diegoxa/drone-voyage/README.md

-Drone CI Plugin for updating image attribute in kubernetes deployment manifest files on remote GitHub repository
+Drone CI Plugin for updating image attribute in kubernetes deployment manifest files on a remote GitHub repository.

+Ideal if you use ArgoCD for managing deployments.

 # Usage